bentomhall/nih-system/homebrewery/world/geography.md

 Politically, Auringon is a typical fantasy-feudal nation, with four Dukes and a King to whom they all pay homage.
 As of 260 AC, the beloved Aurel III has just died and the new king, his grandson Alan Aurelian is inexperience.
 Thankfully he is supported by his step grandmother, the beautiful and vapid-appearing (but secretly extremely intelligent) Dowager Princess Tatya, who is Alan's age, despite having married his much older grandfather.
 As I said, storybook.

 Several major adventurers have settled in the south near the border.
 Wan Tian Kuo married into the royal family (marrying the king's younger daughter Yelena, much to everyone's surprise especially both of theirs.
 Blame the gods.) and has settled (sort of) nearby to the druid grove and school founded by Pyrrha and Eskel Kelshanne.
 Auringon has good relationships with Byssia and very little contact with anyone else.
+\page
 ### Byssia
 - Population: Roughly 150,000 night's children humans, ihmisi, and half-elves (approximately an even split)
-- Major Cities: Byss (~22,000), Delphni (~20,000).
+- Major Cities: Byss (&approx;22,000), Delphni (&approx;20,000).
 Many smaller, but approximately equal-sized cities rather than a normal distribution.
 - Names and architecture: Use classical greek as base.
 - Economics: Self-sufficient for food.
 Expert woodworkers.
 Lower metal use than most.
 Modern merchant base, including maritime.
 - Magics: Heavily primal.
 Arcane is accepted, divine is regarded as 2nd class.